AshAvalanche/ash-docs/docs/whitepaper-v2/index.md

 _Ash is a **decentralized Validator as a Service (VaaS) protocol** that makes **Avalanche Subnets<sup> [1](#glossary)</sup>** more accessible and decentralized._
 _The Ash protocol operates Avalanche nodes<sup> [3](#glossary)</sup>, validates Avalanche Subnets, and gives retail users easy access to the Subnets ecosystem._
+_Ash is built on top of existing liquid staking protocols to provide optimal capital efficiency._

 ## Context

 [Avalanche](https://avax.network) allows any user to launch and operate its own blockchain network, with a customizable set of rules, through its **scaling solution called “Subnets”<sup> [1](#glossary)</sup>**.